EYITAY/WITDiaries/README.md

 > Thanks!
 > {{YOUR_NAME}}

-You can send this email to every group at once, if you'd like — though it'd probably pay dividends to personalize it a bit — and this ensures that your CFP is seen in as many communities as possible, encouraging submissions from a diverse group of developers and driving up the quality of the talks at your event.
+You can send this email to me so i'd just forwrd it to women in all my communities., if you'd like — though it'd probably pay dividends to personalize it a bit — and this ensures that your CFP is seen in as many communities as possible, encouraging submissions from a diverse group of developers and driving up the quality of the talks at your event.

 ## Developer Groups